trevordbunch/cis411_lab3_uiux/labreports/LAB_hallienicholas.md

 ## 2.2 Site 1
 Insert Recorded Screenshots with captions and steps.
+I already had an Indeed profile, but my login process is shown here.

 | Category | Grade (0-3) | Comments / Justification |
 |---|---|---|